RafaFT/100-days-of-code/r2-log.md

 ### R2D12 - 2020/05/19

 1. Created the first implementation (support for OBJECT_FINALIZE events) of the Cloud Function for updating metadata records on Cloud Firestore.

+### R2D13 - 2020/05/20

+1. Add support for OBJECT_DELETE events on the Cloud Function for updating metadata records on Cloud Firestore.

+2. Add handler for PUT methods on the Metadata API.

+3. Adjusted the front-end to the new Metadata URL and format.
+Now the end date input HTML also has a max value.